vadbars/telegram_sideload/README.md

 ## 0. Get the telegram IDs of the allowed users

-For example, of your friends in telegram.
-You can also add group IDs if you want your bot to work in group chats.
+For example, your ID and IDs of your friends in telegram.
+You must also add group IDs if you want your bot to work in group chats.
+Use telegram bots like @getmyid_bot, @userinfobot for getting of IDs.

 ## 1. Create a VM, and do SSH into it